 Subverted in The General's Daughter.
 We're initially led to believe that Campbell was an archetypal father's daughter military brat who emulated his choosing a career in the army because she looked up to him.
 She was a Daddy's Girl originally (though General Campbell wasn't above using his daughter for PR purposes), but as Brenner and Sunhill discover, they viciously hated each other and evolved into mortal enemies because of what happened at West Point, where he covered up her gang rape to save West Point's reputation and secure his own advancement.

 Danielle was very much Daddy's Girl in Ever After, which was the main reason for her stepmother's intense dislike of her.

-In a change from the Grimm tale and the Disney film, not only does her father feature in the story, but Lilli is his pet in Snow White A Taleof Terror.
+In a change from both the Grimm tale and the Disney film, not only does her father feature in the story, but Lilli is his pet in Snow White: A Tale of Terror.
 His not taking action to save his daughter from his wife is thoroughly justified by Claudia's manipulation and a timely injury.

-A tragic example in Angela's Ashes, In the beginning of the book a daughter is born to the McCourt family.
+A tragic example occurs in Angela's Ashes, In the beginning of the book a daughter is born to the McCourt family.
 The normally alcoholic father Malachy McCourt dedicates himself to his daughter.
-A week later the daughter dies sending Malachy back to alcohol.
+A week later the daughter dies, sending Malachy back to the bottle in grief.

 Merry in Louisa May Alcott's Jack and Jill.
 Expected, since Merry is the youngest member of the Grant family... and has three much older brothers.